 Therefore, a motorbike tracker is different from a standard tracker in that it will be able to withstand the driving rain and wind of motorbike usage, ideally provide you and the police with real-time tracking, be discreet, provide alerts when there is unauthorised movement, and run from its own battery source (rather than the bike’s battery).

 How Do Motorbike Trackers Work?

 A good quality motorbike tracker uses a combination of GPS satellite technology and mobile technology to ensure complete tracking coverage whether the bike is on the road, or hidden out of view.
-However, many now go beyond this to include VHF tracking.
+However many now go above and beyond even this, to include VHF tracking.